How To Make Your Own Herbal Tincture

 Place in a cool, dark area (a cupboard shelf is great)

-Leave for 2-3 weeks (turn or give the jar an occasional gentle shake)
+Leave for 2-3 weeks (agitate the jar daily)

 Strain through coffee filter or double layer of cheesecloth

 How Long Does an Alcohol-based Tincture Last?A tincture can last up to 2 years depending on the herbs and the proof of the alcohol (at least 40% is recommended).